The-Marcy-Lab-School-Assignments/swe-sr-2-3-aj-sangida/README.md

 ### Response 5

---> At first, web designers would build a website that’s optimized for desktop, then take those design elements and shrink them down for mobile.
-This process is called _graceful degradation_, start big and downsize as needed.
-However, this made the user experience poor and impacted user engagement because of confusion about why certain features weren't available for the mobile design and the possible bugs that it could create.
+At first, web designers would build a website that’s optimized for desktop, then take those design elements and shrink them down for mobile.
+This process is called `_graceful degradation_`, start big and downsize as needed.

+- However, this made the user experience **poor** and impacted **user engagement** because of confusion about why certain features is not available for the mobile design and the possible bugs that it could create.

--->The **mobile-first design** is called _progressive enhancement_.
+The **mobile-first design** is called `_progressive enhancement_`.
 It is a web-development and design approach that focuses on design and development for mobile screen sizes, over design and development for desktop screen sizes.

-You start with the small screen and progressively add content to fit the appropriate screen size.
+- You start with the small screen and progressively add content to fit the appropriate screen size.
 This approach makes sure that the website is optimized for the device it's used on.

--->Below is an example of how you would apply the **mobile-first design**.
+Below is an example of how you would apply the **mobile-first design**.
 Using it to adjust the layout between mobile and desktop sizes.

 ```css
 /* Base styles for mobile (default) */